 - 3. Define protections for your server using groups.
 Perforce uses an inclusionary model.
 No access is given by default, you must specifically grant access to users/groups in the protections table.
 It is best for performance to grant users specific access to the areas of the depot that they need rather than granting everyone open access, and then trying to remove access via exclusionary mappings in the protect table even if that means you end up generating a larger protect table. - 4.
 To set the server's default file types, run the p4 typemap command and define typemap entries to override Perforce's default behavior. - 5.
 Add any file type entries that are specific to your site.
-Suggestions:

-For already-compressed file types (such as .zip, .gz, .avi, .gif), assign a file type of 14 of 35 - Chapter 5.
-Configuration script SDP User Guide (for Unix) binary+Fl to prevent the server from attempting to compress them again before storing them.

-• For regular binary files, add binary+l to make so that only one person at a time can check them out.
+Suggestions: - For already-compressed file types (such as .zip, .gz, .avi, .gif), assign a file type of binary+Fl to prevent the server from attempting to compress them again before storing them. - For regular binary files, add binary+l to make so that only one person at a time can check them out.